cgwire/kitsu/docs/production_advanced/README.md

 You can also link the metadata column to one or several departments.

-If you link a metadata column to a department, the artists will see this column on their todo page, and on their department filtered view.
+If you link a metadata column to a department, the artists will see this column on their to-do page and department-filtered view.

 Validate the creation of the metadata column with the **Confirm** button.

-Back on the global spreadsheets page, you can fill this information directly on the global page.
+Back on the global spreadsheets page, you can fill in this information directly on the global page.
 The cases are editable.

 ![Metadata Column detail](../img/getting-started/custom_column_list_edit.png)